-The 301 (Moved Permanently) status code indicates that the target resource has been assigned a new permanent URL exception falcon.HTTPFound(location, headers=None) 302 Found.
+The 301 (Moved Permanently) status code indicates that the target resource has been assigned a new permanent URI.

 Note: For historical reasons, a user agent MAY change the request method from POST to GET for the subsequent request.
 If this behavior is undesired, the 308 (Permanent Redirect) status code can be used instead.